 You can find great chuck steaks at the supermarket or warehouse club, but it's always best to talk to a butcher if you have any questions about the meat you are buying—especially since many of the chuck steaks can go by different names.
 Just remember the price of a steak (per pound) is determined largely by the quality of the cut; the better the steak, the more you pay.

 Storing Chuck Steak

-Butchers typically wrap meats in brown or white paper but if you buy steak off the shelf at the supermarket, it usually comes with an overwrap of oxygen permeable film, called "modified atmosphere packaging."
+Butchers typically wrap meats in brown or white paper, but if you buy steak off the shelf at the supermarket, it usually comes with an overwrap of oxygen permeable film, called "modified atmosphere packaging."
 Carbon dioxide gets pumped into the package, which helps to slow microbial growth and keep the meat's red color.
 Whichever way your meat is wrapped or packaged, it's best to leave it in the packaging until you're ready to cook it.
-With proper refrigeration (40 F or below), beef lasts 3 to 5 days.
+With proper refrigeration (40 F or below), beef lasts three to five days.
 If your freezer is set to 0 F or below, you can store fresh cuts there, too; just be sure to cook and enjoy them within a year.

 Nutrition and Benefits of Chuck Steak

 The nutritional breakdown of each cut of chuck steak will be different since the fat content differs.
 A 3-ounce serving of chuck eye steak, for example, has 235 calories and 17 grams of fat whereas the same serving of shoulder petite tender is 135 calories and 4.6 grams of fat.
 The chuck eye steak has 74 milligrams of cholesterol while shoulder petite tender has 54.
 Both steaks have similar amounts of protein and iron, around 20 grams of protein and 2 milligrams of iron, which are good percentages of the recommended daily value.